 We had absolutely nothing to do and three and a half hours to do it with.
 We sat on a low rock wall and contemplated our predicament, lives, time, the sea.
 Later Joe would call this the nadir of the whole trip.
 I won’t argue, we were not happy.

 There was a little taverna back up the road.
 We’d go there and eat something.
 That would take up some time.
-When we walked in and asked for a table for two, the hostess asked if we had reservations and a fresh wave of terror washed over me, what if they wouldn’t sit us?
+When we walked in and asked for a table, the hostess asked if we had reservations and a fresh wave of terror washed over me, what if they wouldn’t seat us?
 What if we had to go back to the wall?
 But it was fine, they just gave us a shitty table.

 We ordered some average food and ate it slowly.
 Joe ordered refills from a guy and he glared at us but got the drinks.
 They keep serving us this digestif that Joe says, “tastes like the water from a vase.”